wandb/docs/content/guides/integrations/paddledetection.md

 The PaddleDetection WandbLogger will log your training and evaluation metrics to Weights & Biases as well as your model checkpoints while training.

-## Using PaddleDetection with Weights & Biases
+## Use PaddleDetection with Weights & Biases

 ### Sign up and log in to W&B